 The Righteous Mind: Why Good People are Divided by Politics and Religion – by Jonathan Heidt – a must-read for anybody wanting an understanding of human nature and how harnessing it can create a more united and peaceful society.

-The Coddling of American Mind by Jonathan Heidt and Greg Lukianoff – a book about mental resilience and lack of it perpetuated by the modern institutions.
+The Coddling of American Mind by Jonathan Heidt and Greg Lukianoff – is a book about mental resilience and the lack of it perpetuated by modern institutions.

-The Quest for Cosmic Justice by Thomas Sowell – another book for those who want to understand the origins, drives, temptations and results of the Social Justice movement.
+The Quest for Cosmic Justice by Thomas Sowell – a book about the origins, drives, temptations and outcomes of the Social Justice movement.

 Democracy: the God that Failed by Hans Herman Hoppe.
 A book that will blow your mind.